matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - Focus on customer value, not feature volume.
 - Validate hypotheses early with real users.
 - Use feature toggles or A/B testing before committing to full-scale builds.

+The DORA research reinforces that small, validated releases reduce waste and improve stability.
+Teams that focus on delivering what users actually need achieve both higher throughput and lower change failure rates.

 ## 6. Overprocessing (Kajō kakō)